dpol2000/tbsa/readme.md

 **Step 5.
 Word Frequency: You and I**.
 This step contains analysis of word frequency in the Beatles songs.

 **Step 6.
 Word Frequency: Love and Know**.
 Here I continue to explore the word frequency in the Beatles lyrics.
 Let's remove stopwords and see what happens.

+**Step 7.
+Parts of Speech**.
+This step contains analysis of parts of speech (POS) frequency in the Beatles songs.

+**Step 8.
+Parts of Speech 2**.
+Here I explore the most frequent words in the songs of the Beatles according to their classes and semantics.